 Diane and Howard Wohl Fellow Dr. Lev Simkin

 Dr. Lev Simkin is a professor at the Russian State Institute of Intellectual Property in Moscow, Russia.
 He received a doctorate of juridical sciences from Moscow State University and a PhD from the Soviet Union Institute of Soviet Legislation.
-For his Diane and Howard Wohl Fellowship, he is conducting research for his project “Collaborators: Soviet Trials of Accomplices in the Killings of Jews.”
+For his Diane and Howard Wohl Fellowship, he conducted research for his project “Collaborators: Soviet Trials of Accomplices in the Killings of Jews.”

 Dr. Simkin has held a number of public and academic posts in Russia.
 He has worked for the Ministry of Justice and is a member of several committees, including the Intellectual Property Committee of the Russian Chamber of Commerce, the Expert Council of the Culture Committee of the Russian State Duma, and the Arbitration Court of the Russian Chamber of Commerce.
 Awarded the title of Honorable Advocate of Russia, he received the Federal Bar Association Medal for distinguished human rights service, the Russian Internet Award in the Intellectual Property Protection category, and the Award for Expert Assistance and Personal Contribution to the Campaign for Public Legal Education in Russian Mass Media from the Russian Fund of Legal Reforms.
 In 2009 he was the Galina Starovoitova Fellow on Human Rights and Conflict Resolution at the Woodrow Wilson Center’s Kennan Institute.